 Despite this with our heads still up, Dundo picks up a loose ball/pass charges from the Sutton half straight down the middle of the park, only to yet again be taken out, and the ref not to allow the advantage, but to pull play back for a free kick.
 A further change in manpower for Sutton, as Rivs is replaced by Williamson.

-So after today's game, it was of course our duty to celebrate the victory in the club bar.
+So after today’s game, it was of course our duty to celebrate the victory in the club bar.
 Of course a rather large number of Bulmers and other drinks were knocked back by the pint load.
-We continued to drink on through the night, until I suddenly remembered that the '63 Amateur Cup reunion party was taking place in the VP Lounge next door.
-So we did what we do best, we had to have a little sneaky look and crash the party.
-Seeing as currently at Gandermonium we are attempting to get as much History of the club documented we are actually kind of educated in one way or another.
-So into the VP lounge we crept and we layed down a little bit of History onto the table for the players of that era to enjoy.
+We continued to drink on through the evening, until I suddenly remembered that the ’63 Amateur Cup reunion party was taking place in the VP Lounge next door.
+So we did what we do best, we had to have a little sneaky look.
+And by sneaky look, I mean crash the party.
+Seeing as currently we at Gandermonium we are attempting to get as much history of the club documented we are actually kind of educated in one way or another.
+So into the VP lounge we crept and we layed down a little bit of History onto the table for some of the players of that era to flick through and enjoy.

 |VFL Koln v Sutton United (Sutton).
 Circa 1958….|